COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Second Period: from 23 of March to 05 of April 2020

 The second period of our analysis contains the peak of the lockdown and probably the time in which the government invested the most in convincing the population to stay at home.
-There were numerous campaigns from all walks of society to incentivize people to _stay safe_ and _protect the NHS_ by _staying at home_.
-This was the period in which we also had the television address of Queen Elizabeth II.
-In this period, depicted **Figure 6(A)**, we see high-density areas not reducing their degree of mobility much which is probably because their degree of mobility was small already.
+There were numerous campaigns from all walks of society to incentivise people to _stay safe_ and _protect the NHS_ by _staying at home_.
+This was the period in which we also had the television address by Queen Elizabeth II.
+In this period, depicted in **Figure 6(A)**, we see high-density areas not reducing their degree of mobility much.
+This is probably due to the fact that their degree of mobility was already small.
 Conversely, the low-density areas have a more diverse set of change in mobility diversity.
 The income analyses continue to show a decrease in mobility but again high-income regions consistently have a stronger decrease in mobility.

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/slope_radius_p2.png" width="600"/>
-<figcaption align="center"> <b>Figure 6</b> <div style="text-align: justify"><i>In the second period assessed, we observed similar results to the previous period where we can see a reduction in the degree of mobility in both groups of income and population density; however, it worth mentioning that, when compared to the first period, the slope and the final degree od mobility were smaller.</i>
+<figcaption align="center"> <b>Figure 6</b> <div style="text-align: justify"><i>In the second period assessed, we observed similar results to the previous period where we can see a reduction in the degree of mobility in both groups of income and population density; however, it is worth mentioning that, when compared to the first period, the slope and the final degree od mobility are smaller.</i>
 </div></figcaption>
 </figure>
 <br>

-Similarly to the previous period, we can see in **Figure 7(A)** that the final degree of mobility is greater in the local authorities with low population density and we there is no clear relationship between the annual population income and the final degree of mobility.
+Similarly to the previous period, we can see in **Figure 7(A)** that the final degree of mobility is greater in the local authorities with low population density and we see that there is no clear relationship between the annual population income and the final degree of mobility.
 Moreover, as shown in **Figure 5(B)**, **Figure 7(B)**  indicates that both the income and population density are associated the slope of the line.
-It worth mentioning that, compared to the previous period, the values of slope and final mobility were smaller.
+It worth mentioning that, compared to the previous period, the values of slope and final mobility are smaller.

 <br>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/density_income_p2.png"  width="600"/>
-<figcaption align="center"> <b>Figure 7</b> <div style="text-align: justify"><i>The results depicted in this figure were similar to the ones in Figure 5 where the final degree of mobility is more related to the population density of the local authorities and both the density and the annual income of the household influences the slope of the curve.</i>
+<figcaption align="center"> <b>Figure 7</b> <div style="text-align: justify"><i>The results depicted in this figure were similar to the ones in Figure 5 where the final degree of mobility is more related to the population density of the local authorities and both the density and the annual income of the household influence the slope of the curve.</i>
 </div></figcaption>
 </figure>
 <br>

 ### Third Period: from 05 to 17 of April 2020

 The last period of our analyses supports the claim that different regions and income levels are affected by lockdown measures differently.
 For the regions with high and low density, we do not see much of a difference and most of them have maintained their mobility levels (slope is around 0).
 However, for income, we observe that the low-income areas appear to slowly be increasing their mobility levels.
 When looking at **Figure 8(B)** it is clear that low-income regions tend to be above the slope 0 while high income tends to be below.
 This supports the idea that although not implemented in the UK, vertical isolation appears to be in fact in place.
-Low-income regions never stayed in isolation the levels seen by high-income areas and more recently they have slowly increased their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).
+Low-income regions never stayed in isolation at the same levels seen by high-income areas, and more recently they have slowly increased their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).

 <br>
 <figure class="image" align="center">